-Planning a trip around the world can be one of the most exciting and transformative experiences of your life.
+Travelling around the world can be one of the most exciting and transformative experiences of your life.
 However, it’s also somewhat terrifying.
 I know, because I’ve done it.
-Here’s how to plan a trip around the world in 2025 without getting overwhelmed.
+Here’s how to plan a 6 month trip around the world in 2025 without getting overwhelmed.

 This post may contain affiliate links.
 That means, if you make a purchase, I may receive a small commission.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.